robotology-playground/simple-interaction/README.md

-# simple-interaction-
+# simple-interaction
-This repository contains some simple modules for human-robot interaction using port arbitration
+This repository contains some simple modules for human-robot interaction using port arbitration.